Axway/amplify-central/content/en/docs/manage_marketplace/publish_to_marketplace.md

 ## Publish a product

-1. Navigate to *Product Foundry*.
+1. Navigate to *Catalog > Product Foundry*.
-2. Select **Products > All Products**.
+2. Select **All Products**.
 The product list view is displayed.
-3. Click the Marketplace icon, located at the bottom right corner, to start the publication process.
-A popup displays the current product version that will be visible from the marketplace as well as the defined plans.
+3. Find the product you want to publish and click the Marketplace icon, located at the bottom right corner, to start the publication process.
+A popup displays the current product version that will be visible from the Marketplace, as well as the defined plans.
-4. Select the plan(s) that needs to be activated at the same time of the publication.
+4. Select the plan(s) you want activated at the same time as the publication.
 5. Click **Publish** to publish the product to the Marketplace.

 See [Set product visibility](/docs/manage_marketplace/set_product_visibility/) to learn how to control the visibility of the product in the Marketplace.